Jimena Leguizamón

 Jimena Leguizamón Leal (born 12 May 2005) is a Colombian competitive swimmer.
 At the 2022 Bolivarian Games, she won gold medals in the 200 metre backstroke and 4×100 metre medley relay and bronze medals in the 200 metre individual medley and 100 metre backstroke.
-At the 2022 World Aquatics Championships, she placed sixteenth in the 200 metre backstroke and became the first female Colombian swimmer to reach the semifinals stage of competition in the event at a FINA World Aquatics Championships.
+At the 2022 World Aquatics Championships, she placed sixteenth in the 200 metre backstroke and became the first female Colombian swimmer to reach the semifinals stage of competition in the event at a World Aquatics Championships.
 She won the silver medal in the 200 metre backstroke at the 2021 Junior Pan American Games and two gold medals and two silver medals in individual events at the 2022 South American Youth Games.

 Background

 Leguizamón was born 12 May 2005 in Bogotá, Colombia.
 She was diagnosed with asthma when she was 5 years old and started swimming to help mediate the condition.